Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 - Elevated body temperatures

-- Common locations of RA manifestation include small joints of the feet, hands, which are affected during early disease stage.
-As the condition progresses, the larger joints (elbows, knees, hips, shoulders, and ankles) are also affected
+- Common locations of Rheumatoid Arthritis manifestation include the small joints of the feet and hands that are affected during early disease stage

-- Often, both the joints (like both the elbows, feet, or wrists) are affected, indicating a symmetrical pattern of the condition
+- Often, both the joints (at the elbows, feet, or wrists) are affected, indicating a symmetrical pattern of the condition

-- Body organs that may be affected are: Skin, lungs, eye, heart, and blood vessels
+- Other body organs that may be affected include the skin, lungs, eye, heart, and blood vessels

 How is Rheumatoid Arthritis Diagnosed?